A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Method

 ISBCS mitigates subject-specific bias at the data level by swapping channels between samples from different subjects of the same class.
-We further introduce domain adversarial learning to suppress subject-dependent features, yielding domain-invariant representations and improved generalization to unseen domains.
+We further introduce DAL to suppress subject-dependent features, yielding domain-invariant representations and improved generalization to unseen domains.

-To this end, we design the architecture for domain adversarial learning inspired by the approach of \citet{kim2019learning}.
-Specifically, a domain classifier $(h_\psi)$ is employed to predict the subjects $s$ from the feature representation $z$.
-First, the augmented data $D^\prime$ are fed into the feature extractor, which encodes them into the feature representation $z$.
-The features are then passed through a Gradient Reversal Layer (GRL) \citep{ganin2016domain}, followed by the domain classifier.
-The GRL performs an identity mapping during the forward pass, but multiplies the gradient by a factor of $-\lambda_{GRL}$ during backpropagation, enabling adversarial learning between the feature extractor and the domain classifier.
-As a result, the domain classifier learns to predict the subject labels accurately, while the feature extractor learns to suppress subject-specific information, resulting in domain-invariant representations.
-The corresponding optimization objective is formulated as a minimax problem:
+To this end, we design the architecture for DAL inspired by the approach of \citet{kim2019learning}.
+The framework combines two complementary objectives: (1) a domain-adversarial loss $L_{domain}$ that trains the feature extractor to confuse a domain classifier, and (2) a mutual information (MI) suppression loss $L_{MI}$ that explicitly penalizes subject-discriminative structure in the feature space.
+Specifically, a domain classifier $h_\psi$ is employed to predict the subject identity $s$ from the feature representation $z = f_\theta(x)$.
+The augmented data $D_S^\prime$ are fed into the feature extractor, and the resulting features are passed through a gradient reversal layer (GRL) \citep{ganin2016domain}, followed by the domain classifier.
+The GRL performs an identity mapping during the forward pass but multiplies the gradient by $-\lambda_{GRL}$ during backpropagation, enabling adversarial learning.
+As a result, the domain classifier learns to predict subject labels accurately, while the feature extractor learns to suppress subject-specific information.
+The corresponding objective is formulated as:

-In addition, we introduce a loss $L_{MI}$ to suppress the mutual information between the feature vector $z$ and the subject $s$, based on the probability distribution over subjects predicted by the domain classifier.